 Every time a MAC address is changed to a new random value, counters in (#270)all sequence number spaces used to identify each MSDU, A-MSDU or MMPDU shall be reset (see 10.3.2.14.2 (Transmitter requirements)) and the STA shall set the TXVECTOR parameter SCRAMBLER_RESET to RESET_SCRAMBLER on the next transmitted PPDU.

-The non-AP STA connecting to an infrastructure BSS shall retain a single MAC address for the duration of its connection across an ESS .
-A PMKSA created as part of an RSNA (M118)contains the MAC address used to create the PMKSA .
-The non-AP STA that supports PMKSA caching shall, if necessary, change its MAC address back to that value when attempting a subsequent association to the ESS using PMKSA caching .
+The non-AP STA connecting to an infrastructure BSS shall retain a single MAC address for the duration of its connection across an ESS unless client privacy enhancement is used (see 12.13 (Client Privacy Enhancement)).
+A PMKSA created as part of an RSNA (M118)contains the MAC address used to create the PMKSA (see 12.6.1.1.2 (PMKSA)).
+The non-AP STA that supports PMKSA caching shall, if necessary, change its MAC address back to that value when attempting a subsequent association to the ESS using PMKSA caching unless client privacy enhancement is used (see 12.13 (Client Privacy Enhancement)).

 To construct a random MAC address, the STA shall select a randomized MAC address according to IEEE Std 802-2014 and IEEE Std 802c-2017.